+Custom staining teak can produce beautiful results and provide protection for your outdoor teak, but remember that stain is intended to be permanent.
 Once you stain teak, you can't un-stain it.
 In other words, you cannot return to the natural golden brown or silver-grey color without numerous sandings.
-Stain is intended to be permanent.
 If you choose to stain teak after it has turned silver-grey, you should first sand it before applying stain.